Ticket to Ride (board game): Volume 6: France + Old West

-On 22 August 2017, Days of Wonder announced the pending release of an expansion called Volume 6: France + Old West, based on a map of late 19th-century France, described as being "set during the height of Impressionism and the Industrial Revolution", on one side and a 19th-0century map of the old west on the other.
-This expansion premiered at Spiel '17 (26 – 29 October 2017) in Essen, Germany at the same time as its October release in Europe, after which the expansion was released in the United States in November 2017.
-It was sold at a suggested price of €40 and $44.99 (USD) respectively.
+On 22 August 2017, Days of Wonder announced the pending release of an expansion called Volume 6: France + Old West, based on a map of late 19th-century France, described as being "set during the height of Impressionism and the Industrial Revolution", on one side and a 19th-century map of the old west on the other.
+This expansion premiered at Spiel '17 (26 – 29 October 2017) in Essen, Germany, at the same time as its October release in Europe, after which the expansion was released in the United States in November 2017.

 Currently, this expansion has a BoardGameGeek "complexity rating" of 2.10 out of 5.
 The unique aspect of the France map was that most of the routes on the board are not colored track routes, but rather track beds, requiring each player to lay tracks to decide the colour of the route in advance, before any player can claim that route.
-The main unique aspect of the Old West map was that train routes were only able to be claimed, when connected to a players own initially placed city, either directly or through that players own train routes.
+The main unique aspect of the Old West map was that train routes were only able to be claimed, when connected to a player's own initially placed city, either directly or through that player's own train routes.
 An additional optional unique feature of the Old West map was that 10 points were scored by a player reaching Roswell, thus activating the "Alvin the Alien" counter piece which was moved from station to station throughout the game, and/or possessing the "Alvin the Alien" piece at the end of the game.
 Both maps in this expansion were designed for 2–6 players, who are 8-years-old or older, for a game lasting for 60–90 minutes.

 Reception – This expansion gained some negative reviews.
 Andrew Smith (Board Game Quest), while grading it with a "pass", wrote "Even for the most die-hard fans, it is hard to recommend.
 As a one-time experience, the France and Old West expansion isn't bad, but I can't imagine myself wanting to continue to pull this off the shelf.
 It feels like a longer, more annoying version of the same game and the France track laying is way more trouble than its worth.
 There are plenty of other map packs that give you more variety without all the restrictions and longer play time."
-However, on BoardGameGeek, from a vote of 1,958 voting users, this version holds an average rating of 7.62 and an adjusted "Geek Rating" of 6.512.
+However, on BoardGameGeek, as of 24 January 2025, from a vote of 1,958 voting users, this version holds an average rating of 7.62 and an adjusted "Geek Rating" of 6.512.